- Selected Media

 - Grosvenor House, Group Exhibit, Seattle, WA 1964

 - New York Coliseum, ART:usa, Group Exhibit 1962 (award)

 - Kansas City Atkins Museum, Group Exhibit 1962 (award)

 - Washington State Scholastic Art Award 1960 & 1961 (award)

 - Seattle Times Sunday Magazine (cover) 1960 (award)

 Devita Stipek Writer (b.
 1944) is an established Alaska artist and long-time Alaskan.
-Her work has achieved recognition in Alaska, the Pacific Northwest and around the world.
-It is estimated that – every year – over one million people from around the globe experience her public work.
-You may be one of them.
+Her work has achieved recognition in Alaska, the Pacific Northwest and is received around the world.

-Still painting she maintains a studio both in Juneau and at the family homestead on a remote island in Southeast Alaska.
+Studios both in Juneau and at the family homestead on a remote island on the Inside Passage.
 Although not as active in the exhibition scene as she once was, awards continue to stalk her.
-In more recent years her work was selected for a traveling exhibit of Alaska Artists sponsored by the Rasmussen Foundation.
+In more recent years her work was selected by the Alaska State Museums for a traveling exhibit of Alaska Artists sponsored by the Rasmussen Foundation.